andrasq/node-qinvoke/Readme.md

 ### invoke( func, argv )

 Apply the function to the arguments.
+Like `func.apply(null, argv)`, but much faster.

 ### invoke2( object, methodName, argv )

 Invoke the method on the arguments by name.
+Like `object[methodName].apply(object, argv)`, but faster.

 ### invoke2f (object, method, argv )

 Invoke the method on the arguments.
+Like `method.apply(object, argv)`, but much faster.

 ### interceptCall( func, [self,] handler(func, self, argv) )